 #3 Progesterone Cream (1/4 tsp, 10 mg daily)

 This may help balance hormones.
 Doctors often suggest starting after ovulation and using until the day before your period begins.

 #5 Magnesium (250 mg 2x daily)

 Magnesium is required in the metabolism of estrogen and can help relieve cramping.

-Bonus Herbal Remedies & Activities
+Bonus Herbal Remedies & Activities for PMS

 Ashwagandha and holy basil — these two adaptogenic herbs have been shown to reduce cortisol, balance hormones and reduce PMS symptoms.